lightbend/fdp-sample-applications/README.md

 * `release` - Lightbend CI scripts for our builds.
 You can safely ignore this directory ;)
 * `supportingcharts` - Helm charts for installing third-party services used by the sample apps.
 * `version.sh` - The global version used to build the application artifacts, like Docker images.
+* `whitesource.mkfile` and `wss-unified-agent.config` used by Lightbend for [Whitesource](https://www.whitesourcesoftware.com/) checking of Docker images.
+More information below.

 ### General Structure for each Application